Ann Little – driven to a terrible act

 The hero

-However, there is a Jonathan Oldman on the 1881 census.
+There is a Jonathan Oldman on the 1881 census.
 He is a shepherd, aged 34, living with his widowed father and sister in Bannest Hill – just the other side of the Caldew from Stewart Hill.

 Ten years later, he is still there, but now a farmer with a wife and three young children.
 His wife Catherine (née Mallionson) died in 1908, aged 55; leaving him and the now-grown-up children there in 1911.

 Fast-forward to 1928, when Jonathan Oldman died, still of Bannest Hill.
-He was 82 and left effects of £2,875.
+He was 82 and left effects of £2,875, a sizeable sum at the time.

 It is nice to see he had prospered.